What About the Family?

 You can find more about mobility perspectives and strategies in our recent blog: Promoting Diversity and Inclusion in a Global Workplace.

 Address family assignment situations through policies, exceptions – or both

-These two general approaches present clear trade-offs regarding cost, administrative workload, precedents and complexity to the assignee.
+These two general approaches present clear tradeoffs regarding cost, administrative workload, precedents and complexity to the assignee.
 Both methodologies, though, can successfully address the needs of families, defined in the broadest sense.

 Sponsor no-cost family mobility initiatives

-- Family Networks – Some organisations connect the departing family to other families who have been in, or are in, the same situation.
+- Family Networks – Some organizations connect the departing family to other families who have been in, or are in, the same situation.
 These experienced assignees can describe day-to-day cultural differences, share partner support strategies, advise on childcare and education and generally share their stories and lessons learned that can help make the transition easier and less stressful.

-- Pet Exchanges – Primarily for short-term assignments, some organisations connect employees who are willing to offer pet care while the pet owner is on assignment.
+- Pet Exchanges – Primarily for short-term assignments, some organizations connect employees who are willing to offer pet care while the pet owner is on assignment.
 In some cases, the company pays for the pet transportation between the two homes.

 Six quick tips on how to enhance the family assignment experience